1820-Junior Administrative Analyst

 Knowledge of: Principles and processes of finance, accounting, budgeting, contracts, and the legislative process; practices and principles of administrative and management techniques.

-Ability to: Conduct surveys and perform routine research; collect, research, and analyze data; interact with departmental personnel to obtain and furnish information on budget/grants, contracts, legislative and procedural matters; prepare and write reports and proposals.
+Ability or Skill to: Conduct surveys and perform routine research; collect, research, and analyze data; interact with departmental personnel to obtain and furnish information on budget/grants, contracts, legislative and procedural matters; prepare and write reports and proposals; use computers for word-processing, databases, internet, email, and various spreadsheet software.

-2. Possession of a baccalaureate degree from an accredited college or university in accounting, finance, public or business administration, economics, urban studies, public policy or a related field
+Possession of a baccalaureate degree from an accredited college or university

-SUBSTITUTION: May substitute up to 2 years of the required education with additional qualifying experience in budget analysis, financial analysis and reporting, legislative/policy analysis, or contract/grant administration.
-One year (2,000 hours) of additional qualifying experience will be considered equivalent to 30 semester/45 quarter units
+May substitute up to 2 years of the required education with qualifying full-time, professional-level experience in budget analysis, financial analysis and reporting, legislative/policy analysis, data analysis, or contract/grant administration.
+One year (2,000 hours) of qualifying experience will be considered equivalent to 30 semester/45 quarter units

 To: 1822 Administrative Analyst